Trent Brown

-Early years
+Early life

 Brown was born in Bastrop, Texas on April 13, 1993.
-He attended Deerfield-Windsor School before transferring to Westover Comprehensive High School, both in Albany, Georgia, and played basketball his first two years of high school before moving to football his junior year.
+He attended Deerfield-Windsor School before transferring to Westover Comprehensive High School, both in Albany, Georgia, and played basketball his first two years of high school before moving to football during his junior year.
 Brown graduated from Westover High in 2011.

 College career

 Georgia Military College

-Brown enrolled in Georgia Military College in Milledgeville, Georgia in the fall of 2011.
+Brown enrolled in Georgia Military College in Milledgeville, Georgia in the Fall 2011.
 He played for the GMC Bulldogs for two years, where the Bulldogs running game averaged 188 yards-per-game.
-After displaying his skills at the junior college level, where he was named a second team NJCAA All-American in 2012, Brown was recruited by several NCAA Division I schools, including Arizona, Arkansas, Florida State, Georgia, Kansas, LSU, Oklahoma, Ole Miss, Mississippi State and Texas A&M.
+After Brown displayed his skills at the junior college level, where he was named a second team NJCAA All-American in 2012, Brown was recruited by several NCAA Division I schools, including Arizona, Arkansas, Florida State, Georgia, Kansas, LSU, Oklahoma, Ole Miss, Mississippi State and Texas A&M.

 Florida

 Brown eventually chose to continue his college career at the University of Florida, signing a National Letter of Intent in December 2012 and enrolling in May 2013.
-Standing at 6-foot-8 and weighing 363 pounds, Brown was the Gators biggest offensive lineman since Max Starks, who played for the team in 2003 and is believed to be the biggest player to ever wear a Florida Gators uniform.
+Standing at 6-foot-8 and weighing 363 pounds, Brown was the Gators biggest offensive lineman since Max Starks, who played for the team in 2003 and was believed to be the biggest player to ever wear a Florida Gators uniform until Desmond Watson in 2021.

 At the beginning of his first year at Florida, Brown was used mainly on field goals and "Jumbo" packages in short yardage situations.
 He took over the starting tackle job in the Georgia game after Tyler Moore was injured and lost for the year.
 Brown moved to starting guard at the beginning of the 2014 season.